What Makes a Great JBA Entry?

 If you chose to make your title a question, avoid simply adding a question mark to end of your piece’s description or title, unless it really makes sense– ‘Can we ever really know what someone else is thinking?’ is intriguing, but ‘The Mona Lisa?’ or even, ‘A smiling woman?’ is far less so.

 How does my entry contribute to a discussion?

 Whatever your chosen value or theme, the message that your work is trying to communicate will probably fall into a wider context or discussion.

 Answering this question in your statement helps us to see your working; how your unique thoughts, experiences and skills helped you get to the end result, and what you want your work to achieve.
-This is what your supporting statement is for, so make the most of it!
+This is what your written rationale is for, so make the most of it!